organizze/gulp-sass-glob-import/README.md

 organizze-gulp-sass-bulk-import
 ===============================

-Modified gulp-sass-bulk-import original code in 2 aspects.
+Modified ```gulp-sass-bulk-import``` original code in 2 aspects.

-1 - Converting @import paths to a relative path.
+1 - Bulk @import paths will be transated to a relative path.

 2 - Added support for general ```@import '*'``` rule that will fetch all files from the same dir ignoring only the calling file.